behaviorism/ido-completion.nvim/README.md

 }
 ```

-After installing the plugin, restart Neovim and run `:PackerSync`, `:PlugInstall`, or `:Lazy sync` depending on the plugin manager you use.
+After installing the plugin, restart neovim and run `:PackerSync`, `:PlugInstall`, or `:Lazy sync` depending on the plugin manager you use.

 ## Configuration